It's no wonder that the first Eureka! moment came in the warm embrace of the bath!

 (Eureka is Ancient Greek for 'I have found it!)

 It's clear that inspiration can strike us at any moment.
 But it’s most likely to strike when the mind and body are at ease when we feel comfortable and relaxed.
-There are a few ways to attain this state, but none as easy as a nice warm soak with our Bergamot and Cedarwood Relax Set.
+There are a few ways to attain this state, but none as easy as a nice warm soak with our Relax Set.

 Sit back, chill out and let the mind roam free.
 Just make sure that you’re clothed and dry before rushing to tell people about your Eureka moment.